Albert0i/probabilistic-data-structure/README.md

 - PDS trades accuracy for speed and size, you won't get 100% accuracy and have to endure false positive somehow;
 - Good estimation of elements is a MUST otherwise accuracy would dwindle drastically;
 - PDS are advanced data structures and thus more insight understanding are required.
+---
+A **false positive** occurs when a test or system incorrectly identifies something as true or present when it actually isn’t.
+This concept is commonly used in areas like **machine learning, security, medicine, and data analysis**.

 Here, I am going to apply [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/) [Bloom filter](https://redis.io/docs/latest/develop/data-types/probabilistic/bloom-filter/) and [Top-K](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/) one by one.